CIEE-Living-Data-Project/Rammell_BIOL548T_Phenology_Project_2022/data/_README.md

-This folder will contain the data that I download from different sources: url, github, and dryad
+This data folder contains subdirectories for data downloaded from various sources:
+Dryad, a url, or Github.